Sir William Acland, 2nd Baronet

-Admiral Sir William Alison Dyke Acland, 2nd Baronet, CVO, JP, DL (18 December 1847 – 26 November 1924) was a Royal Navy admiral.
+Admiral Sir William Alison Dyke Acland, 2nd Baronet, CVO, JP, DL (18 December 1847 – 26 November 1924) was a Royal Navy officer who rose to the rank of Admiral.
+He served in the Mediterranean Fleet, North American Station, Australia Station and the Channel Squadron.

 Early life

 William Acland was the eldest son of Sir Henry Acland, 1st Baronet and Sarah Cotton.

 Career

+In 1879, Acland was promoted to the rank of Commander.
+In May 1883 he received command of the sloop HMS Miranda on the Australian Station.

+In January 1885 he was promoted to the rank of Captain.
+Miranda was engaged in anti-blackbirding operations in the south-west Pacific.
+She visited many of the Ellice Islands in 1886.

+In July 1889, Acland was appointed to command the corvette HMS Volage (1869) in the Training Squadron, following which he commanded the cruiser HMS Edgar (1890) in the Mediterranean Fleet, then he was appointed to command of the cruiser HMS Australia (1886) of the Channel Squadron.

-Acland rose to the rank of admiral in the Royal Navy.
-He was appointed second in command of the Channel Squadron from early June 1901, and hoisted his flag on board the pre-dreadnought battleship HMS Magnificent on 5 June 1901.
+Acland was appointed second in command of the Channel Squadron from early June 1901, and hoisted his flag on board the pre-dreadnought battleship HMS Magnificent on 5 June 1901.
 After a year he was relieved of the command in the Channel Squadron, and struck his flag on the Magnificent on 5 June 1902.

 Four months later, he was appointed Admiral Superintendent of the Gibraltar Dockyard, and was received in audience by King Edward VII on 21 October 1902, before taking up the position later the same month when he hoisted his flag at the receiving ship HMS Cormorant on 30 October.
 He lived at the official residence The Mount at Gibraltar, whilst he held the office of Admiral Superintendent from 1902 to 1904.
 He was promoted to vice-admiral on 15 March 1904, and left Gibraltar three months later.
+He was promoted to Admiral in 1908.
+He was placed on the Retired List on 17 July 1911.

 He was a Deputy Lieutenant of Devon, and a Justice of the Peace for Oxfordshire and Devon.